Ning-Ding/Implementation-CVPR2015-CNN-for-ReID/README.md

 * NVIDIA GTX 1080Ti
 ---
 ### Things to do:
-* Add some comment to the code for CUHK03
+* Add some comment to the code for CUHK03.
+* Refactor the Data Preparation and Training Routine part of the code.
+* Show the Test Result Form.
 * Share the trained model to reproduce the test result with Baidu Drive or Google Drive.
-Though it may not get the result mentioned in the original paper.
 * Same to the code for Market-1501.
 ---
 Implementation for CVPR 2015 Paper: "An Improved Deep Learning Architecture for Person Re-Identification".